kareddy-dev/explore/tools/claude-code/cli-reference.md

 | `Ctrl+B` | Run command in background |
 | `Ctrl+Z` | Suspend current process |
 | `Esc` | Cancel OAuth flow or dialog |

+**Note**: Keyboard shortcuts may vary by platform and terminal.
+Press `?` to see shortcuts for your specific environment.

 ## Environment Variables